 Replacing shingles on a roof requires careful removal.
 Professional roofers rely on special tools to break seals and lift the materials up without damaging surfaces underneath when possible.

 Replacing Shingles on a Residential Roof

 You’ll need to select high-quality roofing materials that match your existing shingles for a cohesive presentation and lasting wind resistance.
-When performed correctly, shingle replacement will help you extend the life of your residential roofing installation.
+When performed by a shingle shingle roof installation contractor, this replacement will help you extend the life of your residential roofing installation.

 Your contractor will use the steps below to replace shingles one at a time:

 - The seal is broken to remove the old shingle.